thousandeyes/thousandeyes-sdk-java/usage/docs/QuotasApi.md

 Remove organization quotas

-This endpoint recieves a list of organization IDs to remove their current quota.
+This operation recieves a list of organization IDs to remove their current quota.
 To use this endpoint, you need the &#x60;Edit organization and account group quotas&#x60; permission, which is a management-level permission.

 ### Example